-Should I hire out a time-lapse or shoot myself?
+Should I hire a time-lapse professional or shoot it myself?

 This is a question one might ask oneself, but there are several follow-up questions regarding feasibility and practicality that will determine the ultimate answer.